 Pressure management is set up in the Settings of your project, under the Pressure tab.

-Frequency capping gives you control over how frequently users receive your push notifications.
-Whenever that limit is reached for a particular user, subsequent notifications will be dropped until the limit is reached again, in the other direction.
+Subscriber Protection gives you control over how frequently users receive your push notifications by letting you setup a global capping for each user.
+Whenever that limit is reached for a particular user, subsequent notifications will be dropped for that user until the limit is reached again, in the other direction.

-To setup global frequency capping, activate the checkbox, choose a maximum number of pushes and a period of time.
+To setup Subscriber Protection, activate the checkbox, choose a maximum number of pushes and a period of time.

-You have the option to disable capping for API calls if you so wish.
-If unchecked, API calls will be subject to your global frequency capping setting just like any other notification.
+You have the option to disable Subscriber Protection for API calls if you so wish.
+If unchecked, API calls will be subject to your Subscriber Protection setting just like any other notification.

 The TTL is the amount of time for which push gateways try to deliver the notification.
 After the TTL, the notification is dropped.